 Though Bach Flower Essences aren't used directly within the field of holistic aromatherapy, it is not uncommon for individuals to utilize both essentials oils and flower essences as a part of their holistic lifestyle.

 In the early part of the 20th century, an English homeopath named Edward Bach began to explore the concept that that the natural energy and signature vibrations found in particular botanicals could be captured and utilized to help improve particular emotional states.
 He found 38 particular botanicals to be the most beneficial.
 Each flower essence is intended to help remedy a particular negative emotional state.

 A flower essence is created by adding the petals of a particular botanical to spring water.
-The mixture is then either allowed to basked in the sun for several hours or is boiled.
-The choice of method is dependant on the particular botanical.
+The mixture is then either allowed to bask in the sun for several hours or is boiled.
+The choice of method is dependent on the particular botanical and the preparer.
 The resulting essence is further diluted down with additional spring water.
 Alcohol, usually brandy, is then added to preserve the essence and to further dilute it.